Immigration Options for Undocumented Children and Families

 Requirements for the U Visa:

-1. The undocumented person has suffered substantial physical or mental abuse as a result of having been a victim of any of the following or similar criminal activity:
+1. The undocumented person has suffered substantial physical or mental abuse as a result of having been a victim of any of the following crimes that occurred in the U.S.:

 Rape